 In this chapter, you’ll learn about executing tests in runtime environments, with a focus on remote execution.
 A runtime environment is a machine without a Ranorex Studio installation that is only used for executing and not building tests.
 Executing tests on remote machines opens up many possibilities: You can distribute tests on several different physical or virtual machines to run them in parallel, asynchronously, or based on a schedule.

 The first step in remote test execution is to create an executable build of your test.
 You then deploy this build to a runtime environment, typically a remote machine, and execute it there.
 In ⇢ Create an executable build, you’ll find out how to create an executable build and include the Ranorex Studio runtime library, license information, and external files in the build.

-In ⇢ command line execution, you’ll find out how to run an executable build through a command line interface and what command line arguments there are.
+In ⇢ command line execution, you’ll find out how to run an executable build through a command line interface and learn the available command line arguments.